xma711/notebook/software_engineering/devOps/continuous_delivery_book/README.md

 A deployment pipeline is an automated implementation of your application's build, deploy, test and release process.

 The aims:
-	1. it makes every part of the process of building, deploying, testing and releasing software visible to everyboday involved, aiding collaboration.
+	1. it makes every part of the process of building, deploying, testing and releasing software visible to everybody involved, aiding collaboration.
-	2. it improves feedback so that problems are identified, and so resoved, as early in the process as possible.
+	2. it improves feedback so that problems are identified, and so resolved, as early in the process as possible.
 	3. it enables teams to deploy and release any version of their software to any environment at will through a fully automated process.